Eason0731/MyPython/README.md

 # Where to download browser drivers:
 1. Can find browser drivers download links on offical website: https://docs.seleniumhq.org/download/
 2. Also can find these files on my other repository named MySeleniumCase which accurate path is: https://github.com/John0731/MySeleniumCases/tree/master/Drivers

-I update these browser drivers to latest version by irregular.
+As I didn't upload browser drivers to current MyPython repository, but upload and update to the latest version on repository MySeleniumCase.
+So that you can find and download there.

 When run python selenium scripts with Firefox(gecko) driver that should copy geckodriver.exe to the path of Firefox browser (default path:C:\Program Files\Mozilla Firefox) or it will be ran failed!
 Please remember this!